 I do not own any of these T-shirts.
 Personally, I like the city of Boston.
 The reason people say, "Boston Sucks" instead of, "Red Sox Suck" is probably the awkwardness of the X-to-S sound.
 Yes, I want to say that the Red Sox stink and suck, but that's harder to say.
 Besides, it's usually not true: They're usually good.

-To wit: In half of those seasons, 43 out of 86, the Sox were at least in the race until August.
-So they didn't suck in ALL 86 years.
+To wit: In exactly half of those seasons, 43 out of 86, the Sox were at least in the race until August.
+So they didn't suck in all 86 years.

 Which brings to mind the opinion of Dan Shaughnessy, the great (if sometimes grating) sports columnist of the Boston Globe, who popularized (but did not originate) the idea of "The Curse of the Bambino."
 He's gone out of his way to say that, obviously, the Yankees don't suck, they're great.
 He still hates them, as any "good Red Sox fan" does, but he knows they don't suck.